By: Sara Arce, LMHC, CAP

 The reality of relapse and regression is one of the biggest challenges and disappointments experienced by individuals and families.
 Although successful in treatment, many clients return to an unhealthy environment around other family members.
 However, we have found that families who invest in the recovery process, see it is the changes at home that serve as a barrier to relapse.
 More importantly, the family was a source of strength that supported the continued growth and healing of everyone.

 At Lifeskills South Florida the Family STEER Program offers family members Support, Training, Education, Empowerment and ultimately leads them into Recovery (STEER).
 In our intensive family program, loved ones work directly with a licensed therapist who serves as the family’s advocate and voice.
 Our program entails weekly family therapy, a therapeutic family retreat, family support groups, family restructuring and direct involvement with the treatment team.
 Using a multidisciplinary model, we often include other staff members working with the family such as the case manager, psychiatrist, nursing staff, primary therapists, and administration.
 We recognize how important families are in achieving recovery, and are committed to supporting them throughout the treatment process from admission to discharge and long after.

 Lifeskills South Florida employs highly specialized clinicians that will help equip you with the life skills needed to become more independent and prepare you and your family for life after recovery.
-We offer our clients a customized treatment program in both residential and outpatient settings.
+We offer our clients a customized treatment program in both residential and outpatient settings and are one of the most reputable drug rehabs in the Fort Lauderdale area.
 Our therapeutic family program gives family members the care and education needed to support you after discharge.
-To learn more about enrolling at Lifeskills South Florida, please call our admissions office at 844-749-1560 or complete our contact form.
+To learn more about enrolling at Lifeskills South Florida, please contact us.